-- In all cases, students must be in good standing with the Office of Student Affairs and the Office of Administrative Services; - The Director of the Office of Administrative Services, after consultation with the University Registrar, must approve all students applying for re-admission; - If a student has completed additional academic work after leaving the University, an official transcript must be received by the Registrar prior to any action being taken on the student's re-admission application; - Students seeking re-admission who were suspended or who were not in good academic standing will have their application reviewed for re-admission by the Academic Standing Committee.
-Should it be administratively burdensome to

-- convene the committee, the Provost, the student's former academic advisor and one faculty member from the committee can complete the review.
-Absent an affirmative recommendation from this body, the student is inadmissible; and - Students wishing to return to the University who voluntarily withdrew in good academic standing may be re-admitted by the VP for Enrollment and Marketing and/or designee.
+- In all cases, students must be in good standing with the Office of Student Affairs and the Office of Administrative Services; - If a student has completed additional academic work after leaving the University, all transcript must be received by the Registrar prior to any action being taken on the student's re-admission application; - Registrar must provide recommendation to the chief enrollment officer or designee regarding academic status and possible academic plan.
+All students who were not in good academic standing will be given conditions of readmission and admitted on the previous academic status: - Students seeking re-admission who were suspended must have their application reviewed for re-admission by the Academic Standing Committee.
+Should it be administratively burdensome to convene the committee, the Chief academic officer or designee, the student's former academic advisor and one faculty member from the committee can complete the review.
+Absent an affirmative recommendation from this body, the student is inadmissible; and - Students wishing to return to the University who voluntarily withdrew in good academic standing may be re-admitted by the Chief enrollment officer or designee.